yayinternet/cs193x-course/homework/hw1-listicle.md

 {% assign lvl = page.url | append:'X' | split:'/' | size %}
 {% capture relative %}{% for i in (3..lvl) %}../{% endfor %}{% endcapture %}

 In this homework, you will be practicing the HTML and CSS that we learned in lecture.

 For **Part 1**, you are given screenshots and a description of a specific web page to replicate.
 You will recreate the web page exactly as shown in the provided screenshots.

 For **Part 2**, you will create your own list-based article with any styling you'd like.

 <span class="label">Due Date:</span> Mon, Apr 17, 2017 at 11:59pm _(late cutoff: Wed, Apr 19, 2017 at 11:59pm)_
-<span class="label">HW1 Mini:</span> Mini-Homework
+<span class="label">HW1 Mini:</span> Mini-Homework (**TODO(vrk):** Create and link Mini-Homework)
 <span class="label">HW1 Turn-in:</span> [Submission Form](https://goo.gl/forms/lK8Me9DqLTWtEOZA3)

 ---